petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

     _feedFactory.CreateFeedAsync(feed.FeedUri).PipeTo(senderClosure);
 });
 ```
 > NOTE: Assuming you're piping the result of the `Task` back to the same actor, you don't need to close over `Self` or `Parent`.
-Those `ActorRef`s will be the same when the `Task` returns.
+Those `IActorRef`s will be the same when the `Task` returns.
 You just need to close over the state that is going to change by the time the `Task` completes and executes its continuation delegate.

 Now, let's get to work and use this powerful parallelism technique inside our actors!